 Submerge the rusted object in undiluted white vinegar.
-If the object is too large to do so, liberally spray or dab vinegar over the rusted area.
+If the object is too large to do so, liberally spray or use a saturated rag to dab vinegar over the rusted area.

 Allow the vinegar to soak in for at least 30 minutes.
 If you're dealing with a lot of rust, a longer soak will probably be necessary.
 If that's the case, start with a couple of hours.
 Then, check on your progress.

 Pull your object out of its vinegar bath, and use a brush to scrub off any remaining surface rust.
-An old toothbrush or nail brush works great for this.
-Then, rinse the object off, and dry it thoroughly.
+An old toothbrush or nail brush works well for this.

 Repeat the process if any rust remains.

 Use a brush (a toothbrush works great) to scrub the paste into the rusted object.
 The scrubbing should lift the rust right off.
-If you still see any rust, just repeat the process.
-Be sure to rinse and dry the object thoroughly before you use it again.
+If you still see any rust, repeat the process.

 If you're trying to remove rust from your kitchen knives, plunge them into a potato, and let them sit while you go about your day.
 When you pull the knives out of the potato, the rust should wipe right off.